DAMO-DI-ML/AI-for-Time-Series-Papers-Tutorials-Surveys/README.md

 ![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-green)

 A professionally curated list of papers (with available code), tutorials, and surveys on recent **AI for Time Series Analysis (AI4TS)**, including Time Series, Spatio-Temporal Data, Event Data, Sequence Data, Temporal Point Processes, etc., at the **Top AI Conferences and Journals**, which is **updated ASAP (the earliest time)** once the accepted papers are announced in the corresponding top AI conferences/journals.
-Hope this list would be helpful for researchers and engineers who are interested in AI for Time Series Analysis.

 The top conferences including:
 - Machine Learning: NeurIPS, ICML, ICLR